MBelegris/maci/README.md

 We welcome contributions to this project.
 Please join our [Telegram group][telegram-link] to discuss.

+## Anemoi Implementation

+This branch of MACI uses the Anemoi Hash Function in Jive mode for faster and more efficient Merkle Tree hashing algorithm.
+For more details of the hashing algorithm see [here](https://eprint.iacr.org/2022/840).

+The Anemoi Implementation here takes from the implementation created [here](https://github.com/MBelegris/AnemoiCircom).

 ## Packages

 Below you can find a list of the packages included in this repository.